OwenTrokeBillard/vf2/README.md

 # Motivation

 Subgraph matching is the task of finding instances of a query graph within a larger data graph.
-It is useful when searching for patterns in a graph structure, such as searching a graph database.
+It is useful when searching for patterns in a graph structure, such as relationships in a social network.
 It is a fundamental problem in graph theory with applications in pattern recognition, databases, security, and biochemistry.

-An illustrative example is finding relationships in social networks.
 Consider a network like LinkedIn where each node is a person, and each edge represents a connection.
 You are tasked with finding cases where five software developers and a doctor all know each other.
 You can make a query graph with developers and a doctor, and search for instances of that query in the larger network.

 # What is a subgraph isomorphism?